Link to: Video from Cotton Incorporated about ‘Cotton Versus Polyester Athletic Apparel’ (with a wink)

 Cotton is almost pure cellulose, with softness and breathability that have made it the world’s most popular natural fibre.
 Fibre length varies from 10 to 65 mm, and diameter from 11 to 22 microns.
 It absorbs moisture readily, which makes cotton clothes comfortable in hot weather, while high tensile strength in soap solutions means they are easy to wash.

-The world produces currently 25 million tonnes of Cotton every year.
-Six countries – China, Brazil, India, Pakistan, the USA and Uzbekistan – account for more than 80% of total production.
+The world produces currently 25.9 million tonnes of Cotton every year.
+Eight countries – India, China, USA, Brazil, Pakistan, Turkey, Uzbekistan and Mexico – account for more than 85% of total production.